Llanidloes and Newtown Railway: Southward connections

 Llanidloes was now the southern termination of the lines in the area, but two ambitious schemes to connect to Llanidloes were in hand.
-On 1 August 1859, the Mid-Wales Railway was authorised by Parliament.
+On 1 August 1859, the Mid-Wales Railway was authorised by the Mid Wales Railway Act 1859 (22 & 23 Vict. c. lxiii).
 This scheme had been radically cut back during the Parliamentary hearings; only a few months previously its promoters called it "the Mid-Wales section of the Manchester, Liverpool, Swansea & Milford Haven Junction Railway," but it was authorised from Llanidloes as far as Newbridge-on-Wye only, passing through Rhayader.
 The authorised line was not what the Mid-Wales proprietors wanted, and in 1860 they returned to Parliament.
-This time they were more successful, and another Mid-Wales Railway Act was passed on 3 July 1860.
+This time they were more successful, and the Mid Wales Railway (Extensions) Act 1860 (23 & 24 Vict. c. cxxxiii) was passed on 3 July 1860.
 This confirmed the previous year's approval, and extended it to Three Cocks, giving access to Brecon and Merthyr.

 Later that month, on 23 July 1860, the Manchester and Milford Railway was authorised to build a line south from Llanidloes through Strata Florida, Tregaron and Lampeter to Pencader.
-Unnoticed at the time was the fact that the authorised route southward out of Llanidloes was nearly identical for the Mid-Wales Railway and the Manchester and Milford Railway.
+Unnoticed at the time was that the authorised route southward out of Llanidloes was nearly identical for the Mid-Wales Railway and the Manchester and Milford Railway.

 After some argumentation, this difficulty was resolved by the Llanidloes and Newtown Railway undertaking to build the duplicated section of line, granting running powers over the line to both companies, and, it hoped, to build a joint station at Llanidloes.
-This was authorised by Act of 17 July 1862.
+This was authorised by the Llanidloes and Newtown (Mid Wales and Manchester and Milford) Railway Act 1862 (25 & 26 Vict. c. clxii) of 17 July 1862.
 The point of divergence of the two routes was near Penpontbren Farm, nearly 2 mi south of Llanidloes station.
 The Manchester and Milford Railway constructed its line from the southern extremity, northwards, and the process was slow due to money shortages.
 The Mid-Wales Railway too was subject to cash problems, but most of its line from Penpontbren to Rhayader was made ready by March 1863, despite the difficult terrain.